 Many people, I am aware, voted to leave the EU because of some imagined, discrete ‘benefit’, e.g. it would free up £350m per week for the NHS, it would lead to lower (or no) immigration, we would leave the Single Market, or whatever.
 I did not vote for any of those ‘reasons’.
 My ballot paper asked about leaving the EU.
 It said nothing about immigration, a Europe-wide single market, membership of organisations like OECD, allied bodies like Euratom or schemes like Erasmus.
 People also voted to remain for similarly diverse reasons.
 A friend of mine is a long-time eurosceptic but voted to remain because as a believer in free markets he is also in favour of a substantial measure of free movement.
 So am I; yet I could not countenance remaining yoked to an undemocratic EU simply because I felt unable to trust my own government to have a sensible immigration policy (though I do not, as a matter of fact, trust our current government or, more precisely, Mrs May on that score).
 Moreover, while I have no problem with free movement of labour, I think that ‘EU Citizenship’ is a fundamentally different notion, and it is this difference that lies behind the ways that freedom of movement is understood in the EU on the one hand and in EFTA/EEA countries on the other.
 I have been in favour of leaving the EU for 20 years, but it was the borderline racist rhetoric of UKIP risked tipping me into the ‘Remain’ camp.

-My hope had been that we would leave the EU by rejoining EFTA and continuing to participate in the EEA (even for a transitional period).
+My hope had been that we would leave the EU by rejoining EFTA and continuing to participate in the EEA.
 That would have been manageable in a short time frame and it would have meant comparatively little economic shock.
 Not much would change in the first few years, but we would be out, just as surely as Norway and Iceland are ‘out’.
 It would have given us breathing space to work on a longer term strategy, to repair our under-skilled and under-resourced civil service, and make trade deals internationally (preferably grandfathering those we currently enjoy by virtue of EU membership).
 This might still be possible, but I suspect it is now unlikely.
-Any kind of (even temporary) EEA membership has been trashed as a possibility — partly by Nigel Farage’s constantly repeated lie that “we voted to leave the Single Market” but also by ‘Project Fear’.
+Any kind of continued EEA participation has been trashed as a possibility — partly by the lie constantly repeated by Remainers (and Leavers) that “we voted to leave the Single Market” but also by ‘Project Fear’.
 It was, ironically, the Remain side which made a ‘Hard Brexit’ all the more likely by linking the Single Market so strongly with the EU and by rubbishing Norwegian-type arrangements with nonsense about ‘fax diplomacy’.
 In my view, though it remains the best option for Britain and for Europe, if it is to be resuscitated it will need some influential supporters and require MPs to learn the facts, not simply parrot slogans.

 Certainly, it is possible that Brexit, badly handled, will do real damage to the UK economy, at least in the short to medium term.
 It may result in the unnecessary and unjust expulsion of foreign workers.
 It may embolden a Home Secretary to vastly reduce the number of foreign students coming to the UK to study.
 It may allow a future Corbynite administration to nationalise swathes of British industry.
 It might lead to a breakdown in negotiations leaving the UK with nowhere to go save ‘WTO Rules’, which would be an economic catastrophe.
 All of these things would be foolish and regrettable.
 Nonetheless, they are decisions that we ultimately (albeit retrospectively) have some influence over given that we elect our own politicians in a way that we never elected Juncker, Tusk, et al. The referendum showed that.